Marcus Bhargava

 Effective medium-term planning for teachers

 Jerome, Lee and Bhargava, Marcus (2015).
-Los Angeles, U.S.: (Sage)
+Los Angeles, U.S.: [Published]

 Assessing citizenship

 Bhargava, Marcus (2015).
-In: Gearon, Liam, (ed.), Learning to teach citizenship in the secondary school : a companion to school experience.
-Abingdon, U.K.: Routledge, pp 120-135
+In: Gearon, Liam, (eds.), Abingdon, U.K.: Routledge pp 120-135 [Published]

-Power, politics and pedagogy : community organising and citizenship education
+Power, politics and pedagogy: community organising and citizenship education

 Language, culture and identity: using rights as a theme for cross-curricular collaboration between citizenship and modern languages teachers